Blueberry Highway, Dogtown, 1931

 During the first half of the twentieth century, the relationship between American artists and their native land changed dramatically.
 While travel and study in Europe remained a priority, many American artists also felt newly compelled by their national surroundings.
 Life in the big city, with its bustling crowds and towering skyscrapers, is widely recognized as a key influence, but this exhibition reveals how American artists also canvassed the country, seeking inspiration from wide-open spaces and small-town culture across the United States.

-Arranged geographically, Cross Country will present more than 200 artworks, including more than 70 from the High’s permanent collection.
+Arranged geographically, Cross Country presents nearly 200 artworks, including more than 70 from the High’s permanent collection.
 Three of the High Museum’s curatorial departments collaborated on this exhibition to represent the true inclusivity of American art during this period of changing national identity.
 The exhibition features not only trained painters who worked outside of major American cities but also photographers and self-taught artists who were earning major recognition from the American art world for the first time in history.
-Featured artists will include N. C. Wyeth, Andrew Wyeth, Georgia O’Keeffe, Grant Wood, Thomas Hart Benton, Jacob Lawrence, Grandma Moses, Hale Woodruff, Bill Traylor, Ansel Adams, Dorothea Lange, Alfred Stieglitz, and Peter Sekaer, among many others.
+Featured artists include N. C. Wyeth, Andrew Wyeth, Georgia O’Keeffe, Grant Wood, Thomas Hart Benton, Jacob Lawrence, Grandma Moses, Hale Woodruff, Bill Traylor, Ansel Adams, Dorothea Lange, Alfred Stieglitz, and Peter Sekaer, among many others.

 Exhibition Organization & Support